simeononsecurity/simeononsecurity.ch/content/articles/comptias-security-plus-sy0-601-what-do-you-need-to-know/index.en.md

 - **Identify types of malware**: Malware refers to malicious software designed to harm computer systems or steal data, and includes viruses, worms, trojans, ransomware, and more.
 Being able to identify these different types of malware is essential for preventing and responding to attacks.

 - **Identify types of attacks**: There are various types of attacks that can be carried out on computer systems and networks, including denial-of-service (DoS), distributed denial-of-service (DDoS), man-in-the-middle (MitM), phishing, and more.
-Understanding these different attack types and how they are carried out is critical for effective security.
+Understanding these different attack types and how they're carried out is critical for effective security.

 - **Identify social engineering attacks**: Social engineering attacks are designed to manipulate people into performing actions that are harmful to themselves or their organizations, and include phishing, baiting, pretexting, and more.
 Being able to recognize and defend against these types of attacks is essential for protecting sensitive information.